 The grant supports a wide range of capability upgrading initiatives that enable SMEs to successfully compete and grow their businesses locally and globally.
 There are 10 supportable areas tailored to meet an SME’s current needs and stages of development.
 They range from raising service standards, adopting technology innovation, grooming business leaders to growing a global brand.

-* SPRING’s funding support for capability development projects was enhanced from 50% to 70% with effect from 1 April 2012.
-The enhanced support will be for three years until 31 March 2015.
+* SPRING's enhanced funding support of up to 70% would be effective for three years until 31 March 2015.

 |Registered and operating in